-Shapiro Didway hosted five (5) focus group meetings with Forward Assist, Local Veterans, VFW, Youth Advisory Committee and Tualatin Parks & Art Advisory.
-Settings included outdoor in-person gatherings, virtual meetings and in-person meetings.
+Shapiro Didway hosted five (5) focus group meetings with Forward Assist, Local Veterans, VFW, Youth Advisory Committee, and Tualatin Parks Advisory Committee with the Tualatin Arts Advisory Committee.
+Settings included outdoor in-person gatherings, virtual meetings and inperson meetings.

 Meeting styles varied from presentation format with opportunity for discussion to a gallery style format with informal one on one conversations.
 Similar presentation materials were used for each meeting, including a summary of phase 1 findings, themes and objectives and the use of supporting imagery to prompt conversation and ideas.
 Participants were asked how can the space represent the themes?
 How could the themes be spatially manifested within the site?
 How can the themes be honored?
 Participants were reminded that answers could be abstract or literal.
 Additional questions included: How do you currently use the site?
 What do you like about the site?
 How do you see yourself using the site in the future?
 Is there any programming that your group does that could happen on the site?